The Biggest Restaurant Job Ad Mistakes

 Offer a range.
 Rather than saying DOE, say $16-$19 per hour.
 Your candidates will be more likely to stick around once hired if they know what they are in for ahead of time.

-Use third-party applications at your own risk.
+Use third-party applicant tracking systems (such as talentReef, greenHouse, or iCIMS) at your own risk.
 We spend a long time on our resumes.
 Third-party applications that ask us to do it fill in all your employment history and job responsibilities and finally conclude with a long personality survey discourage a lot of potential applicants.

 While applicant tracking systems save time on the restaurant end, they consume more of the applicant’s time.
 Just like you, we are looking for more bang for the buck.
 Not to mention that great applicants will slip through the algorithm.